DessimozLab/SIBBiodiversityBioinformatics2023/README.md

 * Infer orthologs on custom genomes using the FastOMA pipeline
 * Construct and interpret phylogenetic species trees using OMA data

+## Course lectures

+The pdf for the slides of the course can be found [here].(https://github.com/DessimozLab/SIBBiodiversityBioinformatics2023/blob/b905b11c92d06be967a7fca4aa4389f8bf78ed02/Biodiversity%20bioinformatics%202023.pdf)

 ## The OMA Academy

 To complete the course, you will follow the exercises of the OMA Academy on https://oma-stage.vital-it.ch/oma/academy/ for this course.
 OMA Academy is an e-learning website with a suite of self-learning modules centered around comparative genomics and phylogenetics.
 The modules are specifically designed to help computational biologists use OMA, a method and database for inferring orthologs.
 Each module is stand-alone, with a basic introduction and a series of exercises with hints and answers.